nasa/fprime/docs/getting-started.md

 Now it is time to code our module to read the GPS module and downlink the GPS telemetry.
 This is where the framework will help us considerably.
 All these previous steps set us up to use the auto-coding features of F'.
 We can generate the basic implementation of the code by using the make command *make impl*, which generates needed *GpsComponentImpl.cpp-tmpl* and *GpsComponentImpl.hpp-tmpl* files.
-We can use these as bases for our implementation.
-In adition, the framework will also generate * *Ac.?pp* files, which handle the work of connecting ports allowing us to write minimal code to support the component interface.
-Below we will take a look.
+We can use these as the basis for our implementation.
+In addition, the framework will also generate * *Ac.?pp* files, which handle the work of connecting ports allowing us to write minimal code to support the component interface.
 First we generate code templates, and move them into place (because don't already have implementations we can safely rename the template files).

 ```